-15 Fun Flying Exercises That Will Make You A Better Pilot—Guaranteed.
+15 Fun Flying Exercises That Will Sharpen Your Skills

-- Spiral-bound for convenient use in the cockpit
+Optional spiral bound printed manual for easy use in the cockpit

 Everybody needs exercise.
 We need physical exercise.
 We need mental exercise.
 And, if we’re pilots, we need flying exercise.
 Yet despite knowing we need it, we don’t do enough of it.

 The real enemy to exercise isn’t hassle, money, or time.
 The real enemy to exercise is … boredom.
 That’s why we decided to write this manual.

 The manual includes flying exercises that help pilots identify and work on weak areas.
 They’re organized into five chapters: Hone Takeoffs and Landings, Master the Use of Rudder, Maintain Control at the Edges, Sharpen that Airmanship, and Thwart the Emergencies.

 These exercises go way beyond slow flight and steep turns, which is how most pilots train.
 We integrated basic skills into new flying challenges requiring some forethought, divided attention, and precise stick-and-rudder control to create flying workouts that are fun, challenging and repeatable.